google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 ### Its design fits the intended use

 An elaborate [script](/glossary/script_typeface_style) typeface, full of flourishes and personality, might look great for a brand’s logo, but is unlikely to work well for [body text](/glossary/body).
-[Monospaced](/glossary/monospaced) fonts should probably be the only ones considered for typesetting code.
+And [monospaced](/glossary/monospaced) fonts should probably be the only ones considered for typesetting code.
 Although we might not be aware of all a typeface’s end uses immediately, there are some we can be mindful of.

 <figure>